ntsakosurprise/kotii/packages/kotii-scripts/docs/plugins/wbpconfig.md

-# Dev
+# Wbpconfig

 <h2><strong>What it is?</strong></h2>

-<p>This is a plugin that interprets command line input.
-The ability to process command line inputs is based on some emitted event.
-The event is emitted by anziiJS' framework.
-AnziiJS emits this event for any command line program.
-A program is marked as a command line if the progam's main file contains an A statement</p>
+<p>This is a plugin that is tasked with running webpack operations.
+It creates configurations, initiates webpack instances, hook plugins to webpack, and many other webpack goodies.</p>

 <h2><strong>Events It Listens To?</Strong></h2>

-- dev
+- webpack-config

 <h2><strong>Event Handlers for each event</Strong></h2>

-- handleDevScript
+- webpack-config

 # **What it does**

-- It registers a listener to listen to dev events
+- It registers a listener to listen to webpack-config events

 ## **What each of the event-handlers does**

-### **_handleDevScript_**
+### **_handleWebpackConfig_**

-    This event handler takes

-- It asks [contextapp](./contextapp.md) plugin to provide it with data it needs to run the in development mode
+- It retrieves data from the event object
-- It takes receives the data from context-app
+- It extracts project resource from the data object
+- It then processes environment variables by calling `getEnvVariables()`
+- `getEnvVariables()` function emits an event to [env](./env.md) plugin to get environment variables
+- It then calls `configureWebPack()` function to begin webpack configurations

+### **_configureWebPack_**

+- It retrieves config data
+- It retrieves a webpackConfig config function based on weather we are running server side rendering or otherwise
+- It then adds a special kotiiJS environment variable name `KOTII_APP_META` to `env` object
+- It then attaches environment variables to the current process by calling `setContextEnv()`
-- It takes the received data and hand it over to [wbpconfig](./wbpconfig.md) plugin
+- It then calls `webpackConfig()` function to create a webpack config.
+It passes all the needed data to this function

-> **NOTE:** <br>
-> A target-argument is a string that has a special meaning in
-> the program.
-There are currently 4 arguments that it looks for, namely; _dev_, _start_,_build_, _static_. <br><br>
-> A handler can be a function defined under interpreter plugin or another plugin that is initiated by the interpreter <br><br>

-### The Four Target-Arguments

-- dev: for dev execution of kotii
-- start: for production run of kotii
-- build: for building kotii app for production
-- static: for static generation of kotii apps

-### **_handlePromptUser_**

-- It receives data contained in an event object
-- It extracts the message from the data object of the event
+- It then creates webpack compiler from the created config object above
-- It prompts(display/print) the message on the screen
-- It awaits user input to the printed message
+- It then calls a function to hook into webpack
+- It then calls `configDevServer()` function if the command is not for _build_
+- It then just runs webpack compiler if command is _build_
+- It finally notifies the emitting source that requested task has been completed

+### **_configDevServer_**

+- It checks the server type, **_NOTE_** server types can be ssr or spa
+- It retrieves webpack middlewares if server type is ssr
+- It then emits a `take-ssr-routes` event to share routes with interested parties
+- It then checks if there's an api folder in user's project
-- It then calls back the event emitter with the input from the user
+- It then loads `.config.js` file from the api folder

-# How It works

-- It creates
+- It then merges api routes and views routes
-- On beforeCompile event, it goes to the folder, read the files contained to a variable
+- It then emits a `config-manual` event to anziiJS and passing to it routes information and webpack configurations

+### **_ANZIIJS_**

-- It then filters the files to determine if they fit the criteria of the files to be deleted
+- It will extract the event data from the emitter of `config-manual`
-- It then finally deletes the files and exit.
+- It will then set up the webpack midddlewares, both webpack-hot-middleware and webpack-dev-middlewares
+- It will then set up everything else including routes, static folders, request handlers, etc
+- It will then start-up a server and begin listening for requests
+- It will then handle request for both api and views(react components)